 Sarah's desire to place movement at the heart of all movement therapists’ patient and client management strategies is evident through her role as Director of Clinical Education at Comera Movement Science and the range of education and business development services this company offers.

 At Comera Movement Science we believe in the power of movement assessment and retraining to empower each and every individual to achieve the best quality of life for a lifetime of activity, performance and participation

-Comera Movement Science education and technology systems provide individuals with more flexible problem solving, enabled through a movement system that is robust to each unique challenge of function
+Comera Movement Science education and technology systems provides individuals with more flexible problem solving, enabled through a movement system that is robust to each unique challenge of function.

 Sarah has published widely and in addition to the KC text, her publications have provided the basis for much of what has followed with regards to movement choices, risk analysis and muscle classification over the past twenty-five years.